dphilla/weave/docs/CI.md

 native lane; main adds WAMR and live SIMD/multiple-memory state.
 Qualification runs both.
 See the [semantic lane documentation](../.github/ci/README.md#fixed-guest-semantics) for commands, fixtures, and replay settings.

+The weekly corpus accepts only explicit unsupported-feature rejections.
+Unexpected transformer errors, crashes, and invalid output are hard failures, without per-module or diagnostic-pattern baseline exceptions.
+The same policy is checked locally by `.github/ci/spec-corpus.test.sh` and in workflow validation.

 This mirrors established systems practice: compiler projects use fast common builders plus specialist buildbots, browser projects share one conformance